adjust/ios_adobe_extension/README.md

 }
 ```

 After the Adjust SDK receives the deep link information from our backend, the SDK will deliver you its content via the callback block and expect the boolean return value from you.
-This return value represents your decision on whether or not the Adjust SDK should launch the activity to which you have assigned the scheme name from the deeplink.
+This return value represents your decision on whether or not the Adjust SDK should open the deep link or not.

 ### <a id="iae-push-token"></a>Push token (uninstall tracking)

 Push tokens are used for Audience Builder and client callbacks; they are also required for uninstall and reinstall tracking.

-To send us the push notification token, add the following call to Adjust once you have obtained your token (or whenever its value changes):
+To send us the APNs push notification token, add the following call to Adjust once you have obtained your token (or whenever its value changes):

 ```objc
 // Objective-C